The Nutcracker (1993 film)

-The Nutcracker, also known as George Balanchine's The Nutcracker, is a 1993 American Christmas musical film based on Peter Martins's stage production and directed by Emile Ardolino.
+The Nutcracker, also known as George Balanchine's The Nutcracker, is a 1993 American Christmas ballet film based on Peter Martins's stage production and directed by Emile Ardolino.
 It stars Darci Kistler, Damian Woetzel, Kyra Nichols, Bart Robinson Cook, Macaulay Culkin, Jessica Lynn Cohen, Wendy Whelan, Margaret Tracey, Gen Horiuchi, Tom Gold, and the New York City Ballet.

 The film was released by Warner Bros. under their Warner Bros.
 Family Entertainment label on November 24, 1993, four days after director Ardolino died.
 It received mixed reviews and was a box office failure, grossing only $2 million.

 Plot

-The film follows the traditional plot of the Nutcracker.
+The film follows the traditional plot of The Nutcracker.